nextcloud/documentation/admin_manual/configuration/auth_ldap.rst

 Such requests are typically triggered by actions related to users and groups, like opening the user administration site or searching in the sharing dialog.

-Despite that the cache is not use upon login.
+Despite that the cache is not used upon login.
 This request is always transferred to the LDAP-Server.
 To improve performance for those requests you can create a LDAP-Slave on the oC-Server for example.